- admin

 How long do zirconia crowns last?

-Do zirconia crowns crack or chip?
+Do zirconia crowns require shaving teeth?

 Can a tooth decay under a crown?